BU-EC500-SP15/iot-ui-bigdata/README.md

 Then add into it:

-<b>Notice</b>: The directory path below is telling apache which folder can execute python, if you put /network folder to another place, <b>you must change the directory down below to let it point to location of /cgi-bin and /network</b>.
+<b>Notice</b>: The directory path below is telling apache which folder can execute python, if you put /network folder to another place, <b>you must change the directory path down below to let it point to location of /cgi-bin and /network</b>.

     <Directory /var/www/html/network/cgi-bin>
         Options ExecCGI